Robustness of Regularity for the $3$D Convective Brinkman-Forchheimer Equations: Introduction

 For simplicity, we often assume that $\mu, \alpha, \beta = 1$, but all of these coefficients can be taken as arbitrary nonnegative constants.
 In our arguments we omit the~linear term $\alpha u$ in $(\ref{cbfr})$ since its treatment does not cause any additional mathematical difficulties.
 Furthermore, we also neglect frequently the external forces ($f \equiv 0$) and consider the unforced CBF equations

-It was established in \cite{KalantarovZelik} that when the absorption exponent $r$ is greater than $3$ there exist global-in-time regular solutions of the CBF equations on bounded domains with smooth boundary.
-The same result was proved in \cite{HR} for the periodic case (with $r > 3$) and also for the critical exponent ($r = 3$) when the viscosity and porosity coefficients are not too small, i.e. $4\mu\beta \geq 1$.
+It was first established in \cite{KalantarovZelik} that, when the absorption exponent $r$ is greater than $3$, there exist global-in-time regular solutions of the CBF equations on bounded domains with smooth boundary (with the Dirichlet boundary condition).
+The same result was proved in \cite{HR} for the periodic case (with $r > 3$), and also for the critical exponent ($r = 3$) when the product of viscosity and porosity coefficients is not too small, i.e.\ $4\mu\beta \geq 1$.

 In this paper we consider the equations $(\ref{cbfr})$ on a three-dimensional torus $\mathbb{T}^3$ with periodic boundary conditions.
-In this setting it is often convenient to assume zero mean-value constraint for the functions (i.e. $\int{u(t, x)\, \mathrm{d}x} = 0$).
+In this setting it is often convenient to assume zero mean-value constraint for the functions (i.e.\ $\int{u(t, x)\, \mathrm{d}x} = 0$).
 However, we cannot do that for the CBF equations $(\ref{cbfr})$ because the absorption term $\abs{u}^{r - 1}u$ does not preserve this property.
 Therefore, we cannot use the usual Poincar\'e inequality $\norm{u}_{L^2} \le c\norm{\nabla u}_{L^2}$ and we have to control the full $H^1$-norm instead.

 We define the Sobolev spaces $H^s(\T^3)$ for $s \ge 0$ by the Fourier expansion

 where

 and